teesar/2420_1/guide.md

 ![alt text](image-1.png)

 8. Type in a name for your key in the **Key Name field**.
-- Note: The key name can be used to help differentiate between keys that you add to your Digital Ocean account.
+- Note: The key name can be used to help differentiate between keys that you add to your DigitalOcean account.
 ![alt text](image-2.png)

 ## Step 3: Download Arch Linux Image